joshneipp/blackjack/README.md

 ##Description

 This program provides a user with the "winningest" strategy for a given two-card blackjack hand.
+Based on your two cards and the dealer's face-up card, you'll get advice on whether to "Hit", "Split", "Double", or "Stand".

 ##Instructions